 Marketing

+I'll readily admin that I'm first and foremost an engineer/physicist and have little to no marketing/sales knowledge or experience.
+While I tried a little promotion of the VIUD shortly before I started its KickStarter campaign I quickly found out I did far too little and much too late.
 I found a few companies after I launched to help promote the campaign, for a price of course, and I wish I had known about them before hand.
 One was BackersHub which sends out an email newsletter to inform their clients about KickStarter campaigns and offer deals to some of them.
 Another one, Ayudos, offered a press release and promotion on their social media accounts.
 In addition I spent a lot of time after the campaign started trying to contact sites and reporters who might be interested in the VIUD and its story.
 I also ran a Google AdWords campaign that at least resulted in a lot of traffic to the campaign and blog.
+Unfortunately, my few attempts at marketing didn't yield very much.
+In hindsight I should have begun aggressively marketing the VIUD and its KS months before the campaign actually started.
+This would have given me a much larger audience and a better chance at getting the required funding.

 Price